mf-luder/flactrack/README.md

 # flactrack

 Flactrack is a shell script for splitting single-file albums into tagged flac tracks using a cue file.
-It uses only the command line flac encoder/decoder and standard utilities, and is meant to be portable and robust.
+It uses only the command line flac encoder/decoder and standard utilities, and is meant to be portable, robust, and high performance.
+Tracks are encoded concurrently, which makes the script more CPU intensive but also much faster than alternatives that encode tracks one at a time.

 ## Usage